Maxus D90

-The Maxus D90 is a Mid-size, body-on-frame sport utility vehicle produced by Chinese automaker SAIC Motor under the sub-brand Maxus since October 2017.
+The Maxus D90 is a mid-size SUV produced by Chinese automaker SAIC Motor under the sub-brand Maxus since October 2017.

 Overview

 The Maxus D90 was previewed by the Maxus D90 concept SUV during the 2016 Beijing Auto Show.

 The D90 debuted at the 2016 Guangzhou International Motor Show in Guangzhou, China.
 It is based on the T60 pick-up ladder frame chassis.

 The model comes with a 2.0-litre 20L4E TGI turbocharged petrol engine and 6 speed manual and tiptronic gearbox.
 It is available in 5 and 7 seater configurations and 8 trim levels It also comes with 5 different grilles called Star Style, Mesh Inlet, Light black tri-grid, Chromium tri-gate and the Mesh Inlet grille with the Maxus logo.

+Maxus Territory

+The Maxus Territory was presented in August of the Chengdu Motor Show.
+The Territory is a luxury version of the Maxus D90.

-MG Gloster
+MG Gloster / Majestor

 The MG Gloster is a rebadged version of the D90 produced by MG Motor India for the Indian market.

+The MG Majestor was unveiled, it is a rebadged version of Maxus Territory on 18 January 2025 on Bharat Auto Expo.